I

 • Difficulty keeping text in place

-• Text seeming double or altering between single and double
+• Text seems double or alternating between single and double

 • Headaches and eyestrain